 Import Duties and Taxes for U.S. Vehicles Imported into Qatar

 Compared to other GCC member nations, the import duties and taxes paid on used vehicles are incredibly low.
-In fact, you are only required to pay a 5% customs duty on a vehicle imported from the United States into Qatar.
+You are only required to pay a 5% customs duty on a vehicle imported from the United States into Qatar.

-Do note, though, that Qatar’s General Authority of Customs has sole discretion when it comes to determining the depreciated value of any used vehicle.
-In fact, this determination is often left to the sole discretion of the customs officer overseeing the importation of your used vehicle.
+Qatar’s General Authority of Customs determines the depreciated value of any used vehicle.
+This determination is often left to the sole discretion of the customs officer overseeing the importation of your used vehicle.
 Therefore, you may wish to provide documents that corroborate the value of your vehicle when clearing it through Qatar customs.

 How to Register an Imported Used Car in Qatar

-Before you will be permitted to drive your imported used U.S. vehicle on Qatar’s roadways, you must first register the vehicle.
+Register your imported vehicle before driving on Qatar roads.
 The Ministry of the Interior oversees all vehicle registrations in the country.

-Prior to submitting your paperwork for registration, though, you will first need to submit your vehicle for inspection.
-Vehicle inspections are conducted by Fahes, which has a number of different offices throughout the country.
+Before submitting your paperwork for registration, though, you will first need to submit your vehicle for inspection.
+Vehicle inspections are conducted by Faces, which has several different offices throughout the country.
 To locate one that is most convenient for you, please consult Fahes’ website.
-In addition to this information, their website also provides helpful tips for ensuring that your inspection goes off without a hitch.
+Their website also provides helpful tips for ensuring that your inspection goes off without a hitch.
 Do note that the typical inspection fee is QR 75.

 Provided that your vehicle has passed its inspection, you can begin the registration process in earnest.
 To get started, you will first need to download a registration form through Hukoomi, which administers much of the government’s business through its website.
-You will then take this completed form to a local office of the Ministry of the Interior along with the following documentation:
+Take the completed form to a local office of the Ministry of the Interior along.
+Go with the following documentation:

 - Proof of Insurance